 • Fair Market Value: it reaches the value of a company by comparing it either to similar businesses that have sold previously or to a peer group of comparable companies listed on the stock markets.

-• Book Value: it takes into consideration the value of the business’s equity by taking into account the market value of the assets, intangible assets, minus total liabilities (eventually adjusted if there is a relevant swing in the cost of debt).
+• Book Value: it considers the value of the business’s equity by taking into account the market value of the assets, intangible assets, minus total liabilities (eventually adjusted if there is a relevant swing in the cost of debt).

-• Price of recent investment: takes account of the valuation used in a recent previous investment in the company, then estimates the current valuation based on the value creation from that reference point.
+• Price of recent investment: it takes account of the valuation used in a recent previous investment in the company.
+Then, it estimates the current valuation based on the value creation from that reference point.

-• Discounted Cash Flow: it values a business based on its projected cash flow discounted by a factor (usually the average cost of capital); the result is present value.
+• Discounted Cash Flow: it values a business based on its projected cash flow discounted by a factor (usually the average cost of capital).
+The result is the present value.
 It is more often applied to companies in growth or mature stage as cash flow generation is needed.

-• Other asset-Based methods, such as among several other asset-based approaches there is the “liquidation value”.
+• Other asset-based methods: among several other asset-based approaches there is the “liquidation value”.

 Please note that these methods are market references for valuation purposes and tools for companies in their negotiations with potential investors.